GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

 This complete pipeline has been subsequently extended in @nguyen_motion_2019.
 First, the #acr("MKF") formulation is extended to handle intermittent sound sources better and to be more robust to erroneous measurements of sound activity and #acr("DoA").
 In addition to the entropy objective introduced in @nguyen_van_long-term_2017, the standard deviation of the estimated belief on the source location may now also be used to compute the optimal trajectory.
-Both criteria are compared in a thorough experimental study and are shown to reduce the source location estimation error successfully.
+Both criteria are compared in a thorough experimental study and are shown to successfully reduce the source location estimation error.

 // Bustamante